 – Every so often a show features a perfect “binge release curve” where, due to how Nielsen releases weekly data, a show starts slow, has a big second week, then drops off significantly into its third week.
 Let me present, Is It Cake?’s binge release curve:

 – As for other returning series, at 122.8 million hours, Bridgerton’s second season is just behind The Umbrella Academy (123.1) season two through three weeks, but ahead of The Witcher season two (112.5).
-Ozark season four—with the caveat that it had more 21 more episodes to drive viewership—had 156.2 million hours through three weeks.
+It also lags Ozark season four—with the caveat that Ozark had more 21 more episodes to drive viewership—which had 156.2 million hours through three weeks.
 Notably, Ozark has never left the top ten rankings since it’s last batch of episodes released, and it has new episodes releasing on 29-April.

 Looking at their content week in and week out, I think Netflix has a really strong quarter in the works.
 Between starting April with new episodes of Bridgerton, then debuting seasons of Russian Doll, Grace and Frankie and Ozark, then finishing with a batch of Stranger Things, man, that’s a good content line-up.